 Pushing, pulling and sprinting with a weighted sled might well be the best lower body conditioning strategy for rugby players to get fit for rugby season.
 It’s one of the most rugby-specific workouts you can do outside playing rugby (obviously!).

 Should rugby players lift for size, strength or both?
-In this article we lay out the case for rugby players training to get stronger rather than bigger.
+In this article, we lay out the case for rugby players training to get stronger rather than bigger.
+The recommendation is underpinned by the fact that professional rugby players are getting much leaner.

 IOO rowing is the best cardio training for rugby players.
-Every rugger can follow these rowing programs and develop their cardio base this off season.
+Every rugger can follow these rowing programs and develop their cardio base this off-season.
+It’s a great way to build your cardio capacity without putting pressure on your joints.